Skip to main content

 Time Representation

 Rosia is a variant of the reactor model of computation and uses the discrete time model.
-In rosia/time/Time.py, all time values are represented by a int value.
-Each nanosecond is subdivided into TIME_DIVISOR = 1000 microsteps.
+In rosia/time/Time.py, a time value is a (value, microstep) pair where value is an integer count of nanoseconds and microstep is an integer used to order events that share the same value.
 Rosia provides built-in time units s, ms, us and ns:

 • 1 us = 1000 ns